pearl-robot-lab/ActPerMoMa/README.md

 ### Conda Environment

 - Follow the isaac-sim python conda environment installation [here](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/install_python.html#advanced-running-with-anaconda\) \
-Note that we use a modified version of the isaac-sim conda environment `actpermoma` which needs to be used instead and is available at `env.yaml`.
+Note that we use a modified version of the isaac-sim conda environment `actpermoma` which needs to be used instead and is available at `env.yaml` in this repo.
 Don't forget to source the `setup_conda_env.sh` script in the isaac-sim directory before running experiments.
 (You could also add it to the .bashrc)

 ### Mushroom-RL
 Install our fork of the mushroom library [4]: